gitRozan/gitRozan/README.md

 <h3 align="left">Hi, my name is Nicolas.
-I have been working as a web and mobile developer for over 3 years, and I am currently in the SAP field as an ABAP developer.</h3>
+I have been working as a web and mobile developer for over 3 years, and I am currently in the SAP field as an ABAP/FIORI developer.</h3>

 ###